MrLately/microcenter_inventory_checker/README.md

-you may add as many items as you like. dont leave any blank. if theyre not being used delete or comment the item out.
+you may add as many items as you like. dont leave any blank. if theyre not being used delete or comment the item out. lines 23, 24, and 25 in the pic as an example.

 ![micro4](https://github.com/MrLately/microcenter_inventory_checker/assets/94589563/323bc260-161a-472e-b8d3-782a9dd78d3a)